ENTP: Your Myers Briggs Personality Type and Your Career

 - N: As someone who prefers to use your intuition when processing information, you rely on more than your five senses.
 You can look beyond what is physically in front of you and imagine what could be.
 This puts you in a good position to take advantage of future opportunities.

-- T: Your preference of thinking means that you use logic rather than emotion to make decisions.
+- T: Your preference for thinking means that you use logic rather than emotion to make decisions.
 You analyze problems and consider their consequences.
 Only after doing that, will you take action.

 - P: As someone who is perceiving, you tend to be flexible.
 Last minute changes don't bother you.
 Deadlines, however, do.